Chris-McGonigle/bash-boris/README.md

 * The site header contains the game title and the mute volume button.
 No navigation menu is required as the site is wholly contained one on HTML page.

+Timer

+* The game timer keeps track of game time progress

+Counters

+* The hit and miss counters keep track of score throughout the game

+Game Board

+* The main game board conatins the six possible options for a mole to pop out from. the board also serves as the backdrop for the site pop ups

+Game Buttons

+* The game buttons allow the user to either start the game (which opens the difficulty setting pop up first) or the game rules

+Rules Pop Up

+* The game rules provide some background to the game, and also how to play it.
+It also enforces the point that the game is optimised for desktop or for horizontal viewing.

+Final Score Pop Up

+* The final score pop out provides the user with the score they got during the game.
+It also provides a button option to play again, and also has a button should a user wish to rate the game.

+Feedback Pop Up

+* The feedback pop up only appears once the user has played a game, so that someone cannot leave a review without first playing at least once.
+The feedback has an option for a star rating, and some text feedback.
+As we will not need to contact any user, any personal user details are not requested.

+Footer

+The footer conatins links to social media channels and the developer copyright message.

 ### Future Features